Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Introduction

 \section{Introduction}

 Chronic Kidney Disease (CKD) is a complex, multi-morbid condition marked by a gradual decline in kidney function, which can ultimately progress to end-stage renal disease (ESRD) \cite{NKF_CKD_2024}.
-With a global prevalence ranging from $8\%$ to $16\%$, CKD represents a major public health challenge, particularly due to its strong associations with diabetes and hypertension \cite{NCHS2019Mortality}.
+With a global prevalence of CKD ranging from $8\%$ to $16\%$, and estimates suggesting that around 5-10\% of individuals diagnosed with CKD eventually reach ESRD\cite{lin2013progression}, they represent a major public health challenge, particularly due to its strong associations with diabetes and hypertension \cite{NCHS2019Mortality}.
 CKD progression is classified into five stages, culminating in ESRD, where kidney function drops to $10\text{--}15\%$ of normal capacity, necessitating dialysis or transplantation for patient survival \cite{NKF_CKD_2024}.
-The economic impact of CKD is significant, with a relatively small proportion of Medicare CKD patients in the United States contributing to a disproportionately high share of Medicare expenses.
+The economic impact of CKD is significant, with a relatively small proportion of Medicare CKD patients in the United States contributing to a disproportionately high share of Medicare expenses, particularly when they progress to ESRD.
 Additionally, more than one-third of ESRD patients are readmitted within 30 days of discharge, underscoring the critical need for early detection and management of CKD to prevent its progression to ESRD and to reduce healthcare costs \cite{guo2020machine}.